The Thirst for Freedom

 The United States is frequently ridiculed by the rest of the globe for its reverence of liberty, the rule of law, individual rights, and the ability to challenge and question government.
 Yet how curious it is that the United States is the only country on the planet that stands between freedom, liberty, and self-determination and utter tyranny of murderous dictators and megalomaniacs around the world.

 In the US, we rue the rise of the Internet for its anti-social and isolationist consequences, particularly among the vulnerable and impressionable, but it has also also ripped the curtain off of any pretense of calm that dictators and tyrants spew via propaganda in hiding their true intent.
 Upheaval in the United States will certainly continue; it is fundamental to our nature and our constitutional republic.
 Democracy tautologically demands that we face difficult issues and do our best to solve problems that help the largest number of people and, simultaneously, do the least damage to those who are most vulnerable and lack a voice.
-But it is a system infinitely greater and more powerful than any command and control political or economic system that exist anywhere else.
+But it is a system infinitely greater and more powerful than any command and control political or economic system that exists anywhere else.

 The latest news reports are the front wave of future, more significant unrest.
-Dictators are learning that, once people are exposed to a tiny taste of freedom, it impossible to reverse course.
+Dictators are learning that, once people are exposed to a tiny taste of freedom, it is impossible to reverse course.
 China and Russia, in particular, are finding out that freedom, liberty, and the right to self-determination are the most powerful forces on earth.
 Our founders knew that instinctively.

 Many have said that the United States is reaching a point when it will become ungovernable: this is nonsense.
 We are in a period in which the individual's rights seem to be trumping common sense, and those of the greater good.
 But pendulums always swing the other way.
 The road here in the US will always be bumpy, uneven, and non-linear.
 But political systems ruled by dictatorship, thuggery, and oppression are about to be brought down by the overwhelming need of their populations to be free.
 That revolution is now on their doorstep.